-Event Planning (BUSI 1158) Wedding Planning (BUSI 1234) ELECTIVE COURSES currently scheduled:
+Wedding Planning (BUSI 1234) Event Planning (BUSI 1158) ELECTIVE COURSES currently scheduled:

-EVENT PLANNING (BUSI 1158) Learn the art and science of event planning.
-Understand the basic steps and be able to apply them to any type of event.
-Become familiar with industry terminology as per Event Coordination Standards.
-Speakers will share hands-on experience and knowledge.
-(30 hours) \$403 10 wks Mo.
-Apr 14 18:00 - 21:00 DTN 3W CRN 20257 WEDDING PLANNING (BUSI 1234) Explore all aspects of wedding planning from its inception to execution.
+WEDDING PLANNING (BUSI 1234) Explore all aspects of wedding planning from its inception to execution.
 Discover the different types of food service, learn how to assess venues, how to ensure the best photos and music, set a budget and timeline, customize unusual decor and display to WOW your brides!
 Understand the personality of the bride and groom and how best to meet their needs.
 Learn about contingency planning, how to overcome potential barriers to a beautiful wedding, and minimize stress through knowledge and good planning.
 This course is excellent for those wanting to be a wedding planner and for those wishing to plan their own wedding.
 A Document of Professional Studies will be issued.
 (30 hours) \$403 10 wks We.
+Sep 10 18:00 - 21:00 DTN 4 CRN 30285 EVENT PLANNING (BUSI 1158) Looking for a change?
+Refine your skills, prepare for a new career, or start your own business in the dynamic and exciting industry of event planning!
+You will learn the tricks of the trade and gain the expertise you'll need to be a successful event planner through lectures, in-class projects, group work, and special guest speakers.
+Created by event management experts, this course incorporates years of experience and covers every aspect of event planning, giving you the expertise and knowledge.(30 hours) \$403 3 wks Mo.
+Sep 15 18:00 - 21:00 DTN & CRN 30282 1 day Mo.
+Oct 06 18:00 - 21:00 DTN & CRN 30282 6 wks Mo.
+Oct 20 18:00 - 21:00 DTN & CRN 30282 "Very informative, good examples.
+Did a great job of explaining accounting terms to non-accountants.
+Thank you!"
+LAUREN WAY, STUDENT IN SMALL BUSINESS

-Apr 16 18:00 - 21:00 DTN 3W CRN 20243 CAREER EXPLORATION AND MANAGEMENT Learn strategies and tools for your career development: chart a course, develop a career portfolio, brand yourself like a business, use self-marketing and network to enhance your survivability.
+CAREFR FXPI ORATION AND MANAGEMENT CAREER EXPLORATION AND MANAGEMENT Learn strategies and tools for your career development: chart a course, develop a career portfolio, brand yourself like a business, use selfmarketing and network to enhance your survivability.
 Teaching of web- and computer-based tools to help you manage your career is integrated into these six courses.
 Courses have no prerequisites and do not have to be taken in any sequence.
 A reasonable English level important for effective learning through class interaction and presentations.
-CAREER EXPLORATION AND MANAGEMENT Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Jennifer Gossen, 604.443.8670 Program Assistant: Margaret McIlwaine, 604.443.8711 INFORMATION AND NETWORKING SESSION: WEDNESDAY, APRIL 9, 2008 1730 - 1830 Job changes are common today and to accomplish your goals you need to take control with a variety of strategies and tools for career development.
-Learn to chart your career course, develop your career portfolio, brand yourself like a business, use self-marketing and networking techniques, and enhance your career survivability.
-Technological literacy and essential skill is integrated into the course teaching you web and computer-based tools to help manage your career.
+CAREER EXPLORATION AND MANAGEMENT Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Jennifer Gossen, 604.443.8670 Program Assistant: Margaret McIlwaine, 604.443.8711 Job changes are common today and to accomplish your goals you need to take control with a variety of strategies and tools for career development.
+Learn to chart a your career's course, develop your career portfolio, brand yourself like a business, use self-marketing and networking techniques, and enhance your career survivability.
+Technological literacy, an essential skill, is integrated into the course teaching you web-and computer-based tools to help manage your career.
 The program of study has six courses with no prerequisites.
 Class interaction and presentations make a reasonable English level important for effective learning.
 Courses can be taken in any sequence.
-For more on how these courses can help your career development, please contact the program coordinator at 604.443.8670.
+For more on how these courses can help your career development, please contact the program coordinator at 604.443.8670 Please join us for an information session on Monday, September 8, 5:30 - 6:30 p.m.
 REQUIRED COURSES: